 Paralegal & Legal Assistant Jobs

-When Attorney Christine Gilsinan of Clayton, Missouri gave the keynote address for the St. Louis Association of Legal Assistants Day on May 10, 2000, she mentioned that the National Association for Legal Assistants traces the paralegal profession back to the 1960s.
+When Attorney Christine Gilsinan of Clayton, Missouri gave the keynote address for the St. Louis Association of Legal Assistants Day, she mentioned that the National Association for Legal Assistants traces the paralegal profession back to the 1960s.

 So what exactly is a paralegal?
 By definition of the American Bar Association, a paralegal “is a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.”

 Gilsinan correctly stated that the profession is most commonly traced back to the late 1960s, when Congress, as well as law firms, the American Bar Association, and local bar associations, became aware that a great segment of American society – especially those living in poverty – did not have access to legal services because of the associated costs.
 To make legal services more affordable, educated non-lawyers began to do some of the legal work that had previously been completed by attorneys.

 According to michbar.org, these early non-lawyers were not members of the bar and often had little or no formal education; they were usually legal secretaries who received the majority of their education through on the job training with the supervision of attorneys.

 These non-lawyers were known as legal assistants, lawyer’s aids, lawyer/attorney assistants, legal service assistants, legal paraprofessionals, lay assistants, legal technicians, lay advocates, paralegal assistants, and paralegals.
 They are most commonly known today as paralegals or legal assistants, and the two terms are used interchangeably.